-What is the address and phone number of the SPU clinic?
+What is the address and phone number of the Special Procedure Unit (SPU)?

 The type of infusion order that I have placed in the past is different than what is available on the list of infusion orders.
 What are my next steps?

-The SPU clinic will draw my patient’s labs.
+The Special Procedure Unit (SPU) will draw my patient’s labs.
 How will I get those results?